bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AtmosphericPressure_0Qno0T109Cww7r$cstWuI3/Documentation.md

-Maximum level of atmospheric pressure that the equipment complies with
+Maximum level of atmospheric pressure that the equipment can operate effectively in.